Where do I find information for application to the program?

 Regardless of which nursing program that you apply for, you will want your TEAS Test score to be as strong as possible.
 We will accept your highest TEAS score from your first three test scores.
 Any attempt after three will not be considered.
 We strongly recommend studying for the test.

 How competitive is admission to the ASBSN program?

-If I apply during the priority time period (February 1 through June 17) when is the deadline for my transcripts?
+If I apply during the priority time (June 1 through August 1) when is the deadline for my transcripts?

-If you are completing courses or your degree for program prerequisites, the courses/degree will need to be completed and transcripts sent to the program by June 15th.
-Transcripts for courses taken during spring semester may not arrive soon enough for our transcript evaluator and nursing team to review.
+If you are completing courses or your degree for program prerequisites, the courses/degree will need to be completed and transcripts sent to the program by August 1.
+Transcripts for courses taken during summer semester may not arrive soon enough for our transcript evaluator and nursing team to review.

 What if I am an alternate?

 Traditionally we have had to go to the alternate list.
 Students apply to multiple programs and often accept the nursing program closest to their home.

 Classes are scheduled within 10-week sessions at the Stockton Center.
 Generally, classes are scheduled three to five days a week, and may include a weekend day.
 There may not be breaks between sessions.
 Scheduled class days will vary during the program.

 Where are the clinical rotations, what days of the week and do I have a choice of site locations?